Brendan-Rogers/rogersB_shewagaD_aidenR_christineL_hackathon/README.md

 3. Install the depandancies, as outlined in _setup_

 4. Enter command `gulp` to start compiling SCSS

+5. If you'd like to test the website's ability to add users to our email list, add an API key to the mailchimp() function in sign-up.php

-5. Run your instance of the website at [localhost:8888/rogersB_shewagaD_aidenR_christineL_hackathon]
+6. Run your instance of the website at [localhost:8888/rogersB_shewagaD_aidenR_christineL_hackathon]

 ### Setup